Trump says remaining troops should be home from Afghanistan by Christmas

 Afghan government officials have said they see no evidence of such a break, and the level of violence has sharply increased in Afghanistan in recent months.

+U.S. support for the Afghan government is considered a key element of leverage for its negotiating team.
+Afghan government forces continue to struggle to maintain security in areas under their control, and many Afghan officials have previously warned that a precipitous U.S. withdrawal could further destabilize the country.

-U.S. military officials last month announced that U.S. troop deployments would be reduced from about 8,600 to about 4,000 this fall but have said a full withdrawal would come only if conditions permit.
+U.S. military officials announced last month that U.S. troop deployments would be reduced from about 8,600 to about 4,000 this fall but have said a full withdrawal would come only if conditions permit.

 U.S. forces in Afghanistan peaked around 100,000 under the Obama administration.
 Although they had fallen dramatically by the time Trump took office, he added several thousand early in his term on the recommendation of the military.

-Earlier in the day, White House national security adviser Robert C. O’Brien said the force would be reduced to around 2,500 early next year.
+Earlier on Wednesday, White House national security adviser Robert C. O’Brien said the force would be reduced to around 2,500 early next year.
 It was not immediately clear whether this plan was the same one Trump referenced.

-“Ultimately, the Afghans themselves are going to have to work out an accord, a peace agreement. . . .
-We think Americans need to come home,” Reuters reported that O’Brien said in a speech at the University of Nevada.
+“Ultimately, the Afghans themselves are going to have to work out an accord, a peace agreement … We think Americans need to come home,” Reuters reported that O’Brien said in a speech at the University of Nevada.

 A spokesperson for the Defense Department referred questions about Trump’s remark to the White House.